“10 Create in me a clean heart, O God, And Renew a steadfast spirit within me.

 11 Do not cast me away from Your presence And do not take Your Holy Spirit from me.
 12 Restore to me the joy of Your salvation And Sustain me with a willing spirit.
 13 THEN I will teach transgressors Your ways, And sinners will be converted to You.”
 (Ps 51:10-13)

 Ah, the sound (and doctrine) of true repentance!
+Far more than a mere academic pursuit, the truth of what real repentance is, is necessary, fundamental truth for the child of God.
 David is here pleading with God to do something in him…in his very thoughts, intents, desires.
-Not a mere “touch”, or “tingle” mind you.
 Not just a “sense” during a worship service…as wonderful as such are.
-No. Deep, lasting things!
 This is not a “Touch me here at the altar” type prayer – I am in no way suggesting such is not relevant or necessary.
 I am merely making a point.
 It is a desperate Please God!
-Change me permanently! plea.
-David is not asking that God would merely initiate these qualities, and then leave it to David to “develop them” ( as I’ve heard too many no doubt sincere, but no less truly self-boasters suggest).
-Rather that God would both create and solidify these qualities in him..
-By such a prayer, David is not here boasting of self in any context!
-By such a request in prayer, David is implicitly asserting the obvious – he himself brings none of these qualities with him to the equation!
-If he did (or even could ), then seeking from God what David could and therefore should supply himself was both biblically absurd and therefore irrelevant.
-However, David’s prayer here in Psalm 51 is neither absurd, inaccurate or irrelevant!
-If these qualities he seeks from God are then to be found in him, God must create them within him!
-Consider these verbs carefully, they each tell quite a story.
+Change me plea.
+David is not asking that God would merely initiate these qualities, and then leave it to David to “develop them” ( as I’ve heard too many no doubt sincere, but no less mistaken people suggest).
+Rather that God would both create and sustain these qualities in him..
+By such a prayer, David is not here boasting of self in any context.
+This is crucial for understanding the very essence of his prayer and what real repentance sounds and looks like.
+His prayer is therefore, an admission of complete spiritual bankruptcy.
+By such a request in prayer, David is implicitly asserting the obvious – he brings none of these qualities with him to the equation.
+If he did (or even could ), then seeking from God what David could and therefore should supply himself was both biblically absurd and morally erroneous … irrelevant.
+However, David’s prayer here in Psalm 51 is neither absurd, inaccurate or irrelevant.
+If these qualities he seeks from God are then to be found in him, God must “create” them within him.
+Consider the verbs he used carefully, they each tell quite a story.
 They each paint a picture of true spiritual renewal.
 They graphically illustrate true repentance…penned by a truly godly man … after the greatest moral, spiritual collapse of his life.
 They therefore teach us necessary doctrine – about ourselves and God.
 What He alone can do, and therefore, what we ourselves cannot.

 “O how I love Your law!”

-Prior to his sin with Bathsheba, David – like so many sincere, but truly misinformed or sadly, misguided people today, had made many promises to God.
+Prior to his sin with Bathsheba, David – like so many sincere, but truly misinformed (or sadly, misguided people today), had made many promises to God.
 Did he sincerely mean them?
 Absolutely.
-God affirmed David’s sincerity.
 But as David would discover, sincerity is not enough!
 Had mere human resolve or will-power been enough, then surely the “man after God’s own heart”, the giant-killer, the beloved of the Lord, the “great king” whose expressions of yearning, worship and longing have inspired countless millions through the centuries, surely that man would have been able to overcome his greatest test!
 Like so many who promise God so much, David sincerely thought he truly “loved God’s law”.
-And he did…up to a point at least.
+And he truly did…up to a point at least.

 “For thus says the One who is high and lifted up, who inhabits eternity, whose name is Holy: “I dwell in the high and holy place, and also with him who is of a contrite and lowly spirit, to revive the spirit of the lowly, and to revive the heart of the contrite.”
 (Isa57:15)